What You Didn’t Know About a Self-Directed Roth IRA

 You Can Get Tax-Free Growth and Tax-Free Withdrawals

 This is because you are investing in a Self-Directed Roth IRA, not a Traditional IRA.
 A Roth IRA uses after-tax contributions, so the tax is already paid on it before it grows.
-This is why if you invest money into a regular Roth IRA account and let it sit for 20 years until retirement age, you will get access to your money without paying any taxes for the distribution—the taxes are “front-loaded” because you made after-tax contributions.
+This is why if you invest money into a regular Roth IRA account and let it sit for 20 years until retirement age, you will get access to your money without paying any taxes for the distribution.
+This is because the taxes are “front-loaded” because you made after-tax contributions.
 The money you invest in the account grows tax free.

 You Can Choose How You Invest Your Retirement Funds

 With a Self-Directed Roth IRA, you can invest in a wide range of assets, including real estate, private equity and other alternative investments.
-You can also invest in gold and silver through a Self-Directed IRA.
+Investors may also purchase gold and silver through a Self-Directed IRA.

-You Can Leave Funds in the Account as Long as You Live
+You Are Able to Leave Funds in the Account as Long as You Live

 You can leave funds in the account as long as you live.
 Unlike a Traditional IRA, which requires that you begin taking distributions when you reach age 73, there’s no such requirement for a Roth IRA.
 That means if your goal is to pass on your wealth directly to your heirs or beneficiaries upon death or simply keep it invested and growing over time, you can continue to do so using a Roth IRA.
 As mentioned earlier, there are no Required Minimum Distributions with a Roth IRA.